ivanantipin/chartpapa/ui/README.md

 Note that the caveats from the above section apply:

 * Apart from a few built-in variables (`NODE_ENV` and `PUBLIC_URL`), variable names must start with `REACT_APP_` to work.
-* The environment variables are injected at build time.
+* The environment variables are injected at build dateTime.
 If you need to inject them at runtime, [follow this approach instead](#generating-dynamic-meta-tags-on-the-server).

 ### Adding Temporary Environment Variables In Your Shell